Herbal Remedies for Heart Care and to Lower Down Cholesterol

 - Lemon consumption helps in dissolving the plaques that are formed in the arteries.

-- Juice of beet is an effective remedy for treating heard related disorders.
+- Juice of beetroot is an effective remedy for treating heart related disorders.

 - Consuming two pieces of garlic everyday in boiled milk is good for total heart care.